 - Anpanman has Tengu Boy, a young tengu that uses his powers to get out of doing his chores (much to his father's displeasure).

 - The leader of the Eastern youkai in Ushio and Tora is a tengu, though his usual appearance is an old man.
+Later during the great Bakemono War arc we see a eastern Karasutengu (though he looks like a hawk) and a western counterpart, both serving as the right hand man to their leaders.

 - Usopp from One Piece is referred to as a tengu by the samurai Kin'emon due to the former's long nose and assortment of tricks that the latter mistakes for jutsu.
 While this assessment is incorrect, Usopp does indeed draw some inspirations from tengus due to said reasons.